Wilbur Glenn Voliva: Flat Earth and other views

-From 1914, Voliva gained nationwide notoriety by his vigorous advocacy of the flat Earth doctrine.
-He offered a widely publicized $5,000 challenge for anyone to disprove the flat Earth theory.
-The church schools in Zion taught the flat Earth doctrine.
+From 1914, Voliva gained nationwide notoriety by his vigorous advocacy of the flat Earth doctrine, holding a sermon where he introduced his congregation to the idea.
+That year, he had ordered one of his subordinates, Anton Darms, to search the Bible for verses proving the Earth was flat, which he published in Leaves of Healing in 1916.
+Darms was also put in charge of the city's church-run school system, where he mandated the teaching of the flat earth.

+He offered a widely publicized $5,000 challenge for anyone to disprove the flat Earth theory, but due to what Voliva saw as the "appalling ignorance" of any challengers he never paid out anything.

 In 1923 Voliva became the first evangelical preacher in the world to own his own radio station, WCBD, which could be heard as far away as Central America.
 His radio station broadcast his diatribes against round Earth astronomy, and the evils of evolution.
 He was quoted about the Sun as follows:

 The idea of a sun millions of miles in diameter and 91000000 mi away is silly.
 The sun is only 32 mi across and not more than 3000 mi from the earth.
 It stands to reason it must be so.
 God made the sun to light the earth, and therefore must have placed it close to the task it was designed to do.
 What would you think of a man who built a house in Zion and put the lamp to light it in Kenosha, Wisconsin?

-He became increasingly focused on destroying the 'trinity of evils': modern astronomy, evolution and higher criticism, insisting on a strict interpretation of 24-hour days for creation and travelling to Dayton, Tennessee to appear as a witness at the Scopes trial, despite the fact that he was not called.
+He became increasingly focused on destroying the 'trinity of evils': modern astronomy, evolution and higher criticism, insisting on a strict interpretation of 24-hour days for creation and travelling to Dayton, Tennessee to appear as a witness at the Scopes trial, even hinting at one point he intended to run for president alongside William Jennings Bryan to fight the "twin evils" of evolution and the globe, despite the fact that he was not called to testify.
+He undertook several extended journeys to foreign countries in the late 1920s and early 1930s to spread his ideas.

 Voliva also predicted the end of the world would come in 1923, 1927, 1930, 1934 and 1935.